openresearchlabs/openresearchlabs.github.io/_pages/recruit.md

 Open positions
 ----------------

 Applications for trainee/MSc/PhD/Postdoc positions from outstanding students are welcome.
 Please [contact](../contact) the PI to discuss the opportunities in more details.
-The topics are in data science methodology and applications in biosciences, social sciences and humanities.

 <!--
 The following positions are now open specifically: